Free tool

 Can I use this for roommates?

 Yes.
-It works for rent, utilities, groceries, household items, and other shared roommate costs.
+It works for simple roommate costs and one-off bills.
+If you need to combine rent, utilities, groceries, supplies, repayments, and previous balances for one monthly settle-up, use the Roommate Bill Split Calculator.
 For recurring bills or long-term household balances, an app like You Owe Me is easier than recalculating every month.

 Can I use this for couples?